ros-controls/ros2_control/controller_manager/doc/userdoc.rst

       --controller-manager-timeout CONTROLLER_MANAGER_TIMEOUT
                             Time to wait for the controller manager --switch-timeout SWITCH_TIMEOUT
                             Time to wait for a successful state switch of controllers.
-Useful if the controller_manager is not immediately ready, e.g., paused simulations at startup
+Useful if controllers cannot be switched immediately, e.g., paused simulations at startup
       --activate-as-group   Activates all the parsed controllers list together instead of one by one.
 Useful for activating all chainable controllers altogether